Valencia Elementary is A Vital Part of our Community

 Our Facilities are not worth fixing

 Our school, built in 1928, has a rich history and longstanding presence in the community.
-While we supported Measure M to fund necessary facility upgrades, the reality is that all schools in the district need repairs, and Valencia is not the highest-need site.
-Despite this, the district is spending millions on amenity-focused projects rather than addressing the critical, day-to-day maintenance issues that directly impact students and staff.
+We supported Measure M to ensure the district could address facility needs across all campuses.
+Valencia is not among the highest-need sites.
+Meanwhile, the district is directing significant funds toward amenity-focused projects rather than prioritizing the most essential needs impacting students and staff.

 Larger Schools are Better